srobo/competition-simulator/README.md

     echo comp > robot_mode.txt
     ```

-3. Launch webots go to Tools -> Preferences -> OpenGL and set Ambient Occlusion to Disabled, Texture Quality to High, Disable shadows to false and Disable anti-aliasing to false
+3. Launch webots go to "Tools" > "Preferences" > "OpenGL" and set Ambient Occlusion to Disabled, Texture Quality to High, Disable shadows to false and Disable anti-aliasing to false

 4. To put the competitors' code into the right places for each of the corner zones, run